 While we can’t change exposures that occurred in the past, we can learn from them.
 This study will help us learn about how past exposures to PFAS in drinking water can affect children’s health.
 Even if children didn’t consume contaminated water directly, they may have been exposed in the womb or as infants if their mothers drank contaminated water, since PFAS can be passed from mother to child during pregnancy and breastfeeding.

 What will I be asked to do?

-Families who participate will be asked to bring their child to our clinic at 171 Main Street in Hyannis or Portsmouth Regional Hospital for a one-time blood draw and urine sample.
+Families who participate will be asked to bring their child to an appointment for a one-time blood draw and urine sample.
 They will fill out a questionnaire and respond to periodic text messages about their child’s health.

 How will my family benefit from participating?

 If you participate, you will receive up to $125 in gift cards and a personalized health report with your child’s results.
 The report will contain information about the levels of PFAS in your child’s blood and how they compare to other children.
 You’ll learn whether antibody levels in your child’s blood in response to routine vaccinations, like tetanus and diphtheria, are protective against illness.
 And the report will provide practical day-to-day tips to limit your child’s exposure to these harmful chemicals.
 Learning about your child’s exposure will empower you to better protect your child’s health and the health of your family.